statonlab/tripal_manage_analyses/README.md

 ![example gene field usage](/docs/example_gene_field.png)

+#### Disabling the glyphs

+Both the parent glyph and the  child glyphs can be disabled.
+Go to structure -> Gene -> Manage Display and click on the gear next to the `data__sequence_features` field.

 # Usage

 The display fields provide no widgets: once they are enabled, they will display entities only.